sakibrahmanchy/markopolo-ai-fullstack-challenge/docs/system-design.md

     participant U as User
     participant F as Frontend
     participant B as Backend (NestJS)
-    participant AI as AI Module
+    participant AI as AI Service
     participant DI as Data Integration Module
     participant CM as Campaign Module
     participant CH as Channel Services